 "Could I maybe go inside in my Alpha's place?" the yet-to-be-introduced man asked Inga, looking nervously at Dominic who was glaring at Inga and Desiree with an expression that could melt steel beams.
 "I know that I'm a pack member but that might prove handy.
 If there's evidence of our Pack being involved, I could identify who it is immediately."

 Inga's nostrils flared in his direction, as if she was only just now noticing him.

 "Who are you again?"

 "He's my Omega," Dominic snapped back, still nursing his wounded pride.
-"Oliver."
+"Wesley."

 The way Dominic said 'my Omega' sounded aggressively possessive, almost like a two year old claiming 'mine'.
 Werewolves, Alphas especially, were extremely protective of their Pack, their family, and anyone they perceived as too weak to take care of themselves.
 It was an instinct thing.
-Most werewolves acted like overly protective mother hens than vicious beasts, so long as you didn't get on their bad side like I had a bad habit of doing.
+Most werewolves acted like overly protective mother hens than vicious beasts, so long as you didn't get on their bad side like I had a knack for doing.

 As far as I knew, werewolf pack hierarchy was of less importance beyond the Alpha and the Beta but most large packs also had an Omega.
 Omega wolves were technically at the bottom of the pack in terms of rank only because they were the least aggressive and natural mediators.

 There wasn't much conclusive science on what made an Omega an Omega, if it was something in their DNA or something that crossed the line into supernatural territory but whatever it was they had inside of them worked wonders at keeping the wolves' more basic instincts suppressed.